To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Not so great for… Corner support

-If the Simba Hybrid Pro is a bit of strain on the budget, Otty’s mattress is a good affordable alternative.
+If the Simba Hybrid Pro is a bit of a strain on the budget, Otty’s mattress is a good affordable alternative.
 We found it to be a firm and supportive mattress, even if our reviewer did note it lacking slightly in corner support.
 The Original Hybrid is constructed from several layers of foam, including an upper layer of temperature-regulating memory foam, as well as a layer of full-size pocket springs (up to 2,000 16cm springs according to Otty) and “airflow side support”.

 Despite the savings, Otty still manages to match Simba’s trial period of 200 nights, which should be plenty of time for you to decide whether or not the Original Hybrid is right for you